Guatemala declares 30-day state of emergency following deadly gang attacks on police - PRESS AI WORLD

 Credited from: SCMP

-• Guatemala's president has declared a 30-day state of emergency to combat gang violence.
+• Guatemala's president declared a nationwide state of emergency after nine police officers were killed in gang-related violence.

 SHARE THIS ARTICLE: